Harley Academy

 It did have recommendations in other parts of this sphere though, especially with regard to:

-• ensuring licensing of practitioners and procedures is future-proofed to avoid new services falling through the regulatory cracks
+• Ensuring licensing of aesthetics practitioners and procedures is future-proofed to avoid new services falling through the regulatory cracks

-• closing loopholes which make current systems unworkable, such as the inability to regulate home-based or mobile practitioners
+• Closing loopholes which make current systems unworkable, such as the inability to regulate home-based or mobile injectors

 Again, our core company values were echoed and upheld by the APPG as it underscored the need for industry-wide standards of education and qualifications, to be reinforced via a recommended licensing scheme.